The Law (1959 film): Production

 The shooting took place in particular in the Gargano: precisely in Carpino, while some scenes were shot in Rodi Garganico, Ischitella, Peschici and San Menaio.
 The locality "Baia di Manacore" really exists a short distance from Peschici.
 It is one of the first films shot on the Gargano promontory.
 If in the novel and in the French version the story is set in the Gargano, in the Italian version the setting of the story is moved to Corsica.

+Reception

+On review aggregator website Rotten Tomatoes, the film holds an approval rating of 60% based on 5 reviews.

 Box office

 According to MGM records the film earned $750,000 in the US and Canada and $325,000 elsewhere, resulting in a net loss to the studio of $39,000.